trakmetamodel Project

 The Model of TRAK

-At the time of writing the metamodel consists approximately:-
+At the time of writing the TRAK metamodel3 consists approximately:-

-The Architecture Description Viewpoints document defines a set of viewpoints used to
+The Architecture Description Viewpoints document2 defines a set of viewpoints used to

 1. record versions and changes in a model